 About Harkirat Singh

-Harkirat Singh is an accomplished public servant, community leader, and advocate for social justice.
+Harkirat Singh is an accomplished public servant, community leader, and advocate for fairness and opportunity.

 Harkirat Singh is a pragmatic municipal leader focused on delivering results.
 He serves as Deputy Mayor and City Councillor for Wards 9 and 10 in Brampton, Ontario.
 Elected in 2022, he earned unanimous support from the council and made history as one of Canada’s youngest and first turban-wearing Deputy Mayors.
 Deputy Mayor Singh is known for his disciplined approach to city building and his ability to align diverse interests around common goals.